Cosas1008/leetcode-1/readme.md

 Note: Do not use any built-in library function such as sqrt.
 ## 371. Sum of Two Integers
 Calculate the sum of two integers a and b, but you are not allowed to use the operator + and -.
+## 376. Wiggle Subsequence
+A sequence of numbers is called a wiggle sequence if the differences between successive numbers strictly alternate between positive and negative.
+The first difference (if one exists) may be either positive or negative.
+A sequence with fewer than two elements is trivially a wiggle sequence.
+For example, [1,7,4,9,2,5] is a wiggle sequence because the differences (6,-3,5,-7,3) are alternately positive and negative.
+In contrast, [1,4,7,2,5] and [1,7,4,5,5] are not wiggle sequences, the first because its first two differences are positive and the second because its last difference is zero.
+Given a sequence of integers, return the length of the longest subsequence that is a wiggle sequence.
+A subsequence is obtained by deleting some number of elements (eventually, also zero) from the original sequence, leaving the remaining elements in their original order.
+## 378. Kth Smallest Element in a Sorted Matrix
+Given a n x n matrix where each of the rows and columns are sorted in ascending order, find the kth smallest element in the matrix.
+Note that it is the kth smallest element in the sorted order, not the kth distinct element.
+## 392. Is Subsequence
+Given a string s and a string t, check if s is subsequence of t.
+You may assume that there is only lower case English letters in both s and t. t is potentially a very long (length ~= 500,000) string, and s is a short string (<=100).
+A subsequence of a string is a new string which is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (ie, "ace" is a subsequence of "abcde" while "aec" is not).
+## 406. Queue Reconstruction by Height
+Suppose you have a random list of people standing in a queue.
+Each person is described by a pair of integers (h, k), where h is the height of the person and k is the number of people in front of this person who have a height greater than or equal to h.
+Write an algorithm to reconstruct the queue.
+## 409. Longest Palindrome
+Given a string which consists of lowercase or uppercase letters, find the length of the longest palindromes that can be built with those letters.
+This is case sensitive, for example "Aa" is not considered a palindrome here.
+## 438. Find All Anagrams in a String
+Given a string s and a non-empty string p, find all the start indices of p's anagrams in s.
+Strings consists of lowercase English letters only and the length of both strings s and p will not be larger than 20,100.
+The order of output does not matter.
 ## 441. Arranging Coins
 You have a total of n coins that you want to form in a staircase shape, where every k-th row must have exactly k coins.
 Given n, find the total number of full staircase rows that can be formed.